bharrisau/simpleflatmapper.org/index.md

  * List, Array and Map

 No annotation, no configuration needed.
-Default behavior can be changed programmatically.
+The default behaviour can be changed programmatically.
-You can also extends the type mapping by providing [converters](0202-converters.html)
+You can also extend the type mapping by providing [converters](0202-converters.html)

-The csv module also provides one of the [fastest java csv parser](12-csv-performance.html).
+The csv module also provides one of the [fastest java csv parsers](12-csv-performance.html).

 It can all run on java 6, 7, 8 and 9.

-Some sample code :
+Some sample code:

 # Csv Mapper
 {% highlight java %}